danielmapar/AWSCloudPractitionerEssentials/README.md

     * Rich security controls
         * None of your data is shared publicly by default

-    * The data stored inside a bucket is replicated at many other facilities inside the AWS region
+    * The data stored inside a bucket can be configure to be replicated at many other regios (cross region replication)

     * Common Use Cases
         * Storing application assets